 Leon is an ordained Pastor of Covenant Church in Pittsburgh, Pennsylvania.

-Leon has had appointments from three of the last five governors in the state of Pennsylvania.
+Leon has had three appointments to Advisory committees from the Governors of the Commonwealth of Pennsylvania.

 Leon is married to Annita, has three adult sons, all having attended Pittsburgh public schools, and are graduates of Pennsylvania universities.